 # 6 – Ant Rap

 Ant Rap, a track from Prince Charming is one of the band’s most weird songs, which is saying a lot.
 As the name suggests, Ant Rap is a rap-rock track, with slight elements of new wave thrown in for good measure.
-Although it begins with a delicious bass riff, there are surprisingly little instruments on the song, which consists mainly of a snare-heavy drum beat, complimented by liberal use of cowbell and some carnival-esque whistles.
-While there are some almost ambient guitars which drone lightly in the song’s background, the only notable use of the instrument is a single theatrical chord which occurs at the end of the track’s first third.
+Although it begins with a delicious bass riff, there are surprisingly few instruments on the song, which consists mainly of a snare-heavy drum beat, complimented by liberal use of cowbell and some carnivalesque whistles.
+While there are some almost ambient guitars that drone lightly in the song’s background, the only notable use of the instrument is a single theatrical chord that occurs at the end of the track’s first third.

 # 5 – Dog Eat Dog

 The opening track of Kings of the Wild Frontier, Dog Eat Dog was also the band’s first top ten hit.
 The song features an exciting and varied instrumental, blending a glorious Burundi beat with some Clint Eastwood-like Wild West guitar.
 The mix of these two contrasting cinematic sounds, as well as the primal chanting in the background, gives the track a real wild and untamed atmosphere, which is perfectly appropriate for the song’s subject matter.

 According to Ant’s 2007 autobiography, the title was inspired by a Margaret Thatcher quote and refers to a scenario in which people will do anything to survive, even if it is to the detriment of the well-being of those around them.
 On Dog Eat Dog the band take this Darwin-esque mind frame and apply it to the music industry, turning the track into a description of the cut-throat and competitive nature of their work.